 So the siege was over in fairly short order.
 That’s when things got ugly.
 First came the massacres.
 Although the city’s defenders surrendered relatively quickly once the Crusaders managed to get over the walls, the attackers were apparently not inclined to show any mercy.
 As Bohemond (who stationed his men so that they could control the walls) and Raymond squabbled over control of the city, the Christian forces inside killed perhaps as many as 20,000 people, soldiers and civilians alike.

 Two contemporary chroniclers: Fulcher of Chartres, who was chaplain to Baldwin of Boulogne (the future King Baldwin I of Jerusalem) and was on the Crusade, and Radulph of Caen, who was not on the Crusade but later served as Bohemond’s chaplain, described the scene in a little more detail.
 Fulcher says that Christians roasted the flesh of the “Saracen” casualties and ate it, while Radulph, a little more graphically, describes “pagan” bodies being cooked in cauldrons and children’s bodies being roasted on spits.
 Sorry if that offends.
-These guys being more or less official Crusades chroniclers, it’s pretty clear that some cannibalism went on, though Radulph’s imagery may have used a little artistic license (his chronicle relied on eyewitness testimony, but he wrote it after his two patrons and main witnesses–Bohemond and his nephew Tancred–had died).
+These guys being more or less official Crusades chroniclers, it’s pretty clear that some cannibalism went on, though Radulph may have used a little artistic license (his chronicle relied on eyewitness testimony, but he wrote it after his two patrons and main witnesses–Bohemond and his nephew Tancred–had died).

 From the Muslim perspective, the Siege of Maʿarrat al-Nuʿman and the cannibalism provided one of the lasting impressions of the entire Crusades.
 It’s been the consistent view of Muslim scholars ever since that the Crusaders (the Franj or “Franks”) went cannibal in some kind of post-battle frenzy rather than out of a starvation-induced frenzy, which frankly is unfair to the cannibals.
 And no, I can’t believe I just typed that.
 Reports of Crusaders loudly proclaiming their intentions to devour the flesh of their enemies before the siege inform this Muslim view.
-I think Occam’s Razor, and the fact that Maʿarra was the only well-attested time that the Crusaders practiced cannibalism (there may have been some isolated instances of cannibalism at Antioch, but the Crusaders were starving at Antioch as well), both argue against this interpretation, but who knows?
+I think Occam’s Razor, and the fact that Maʿarra was the only well-attested time that the Crusaders practiced cannibalism (there may have been some isolated instances of cannibalism at Antioch, but many Crusaders were starving there as well), both argue against this interpretation, but who knows?